tldr-pages/tldr/pages/linux/trash.md

 # trash

-> A CLI trashcan/recycling bin
+> A CLI trashcan/recycling bin.

 - Delete a file (send to trash):